abdulazizasiri/Java-Spring/JavaBrains/README.md

-4- dependenciies (JARs) will be addedd to the projecvt structure.
+4- dependenciies (JARs) will be added to the project structure.